 Ecology unit: stained glass tree installation, endangered animals/insects & bird song project

-In 3rd through 5th grades, students learned facts about global warming, watched a video on Danish-Icelandic artist, Olafur Elliason’s Arctic Ice in Paris, did a warm up drawing icebergs and made a faux stained glass tree installation in the cafeteria.
-They also created endangered animal and insect paintings and drawings to highlight extinction issues after watching Lucienne Rickard’s Extinction project in Tasmania where she drew extinct animals for over a year and then erased them in a poignant performance.
+In 3rd through 5th grades, students learned facts about global warming, watched a video on Danish-Icelandic artist, Olafur Eliasson’s, Arctic Ice in Paris, did a warm up drawing icebergs on the computer and made a faux stained glass tree installation in the cafeteria.
+They also created endangered animal and insect paintings and drawings to highlight extinction issues after watching Lucienne Rickard’s Extinction Studies project in Tasmania where she drew extinct animals for over a year and then erased them in a poignant performance.
+Older kids in middle school also made a mixed media project where they researched a bird on the Audubon website and added a creative song of choice.

 stained glass tree installation